rschmitt/dynamic-object/README.md

 * Always register a reader tag for any `DynamicObject` that will be serialized.
 This reader tag should be namespaced with some appropriate prefix (e.g. a Java package name), as all unprefixed reader tags are reserved for future use by the Edn specification.
 * Always include a version number in data that will be serialized.
 This way, older consumers can check the version number and decline any messages that they are not capable of handling properly.
 * Annotate required fields with `@Required` and call `validate()` to ensure that all required fields are present.
-* Do not use [`Optional`](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
-All fields that are not annotated with `@Required` are implicitly optional.
-Using `Optional` will complicate serialization and Clojure interop without adding much null safety.
+* Use [`java.util.Optional`](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) in your schema with fields that are not `@Required`.
+Internally, dynamic-object unwraps `Optional` values; they do not affect serialization, and they provide additional null safety by making it obvious (at the actual call site, not just the schema) that a given field might not be present.
   * Correspondingly, unboxed primitive fields should always be marked `@Required`, as they cannot be effectively checked for null.
 Optional fields should always use the boxed type.
 * It is okay to submit a mutable collection such as a `java.util.ArrayList` to a `DynamicObject` builder method.
 Internally, all collection elements are copied to an immutable Clojure collection.
   * Similarly, all collection getter methods return an immutable persistent collection.
 Attempts to mutate these collections will result in an `UnsupportedOperationException`.